 Before I used packing cubes, I always thought they seemed quite pointless.
-However, Osprey gave me a couple for this trip and I can now say that they are a game changer.
+However, Osprey gave me a couple for this trip and I can now say that they are a game-changer.
 They make life so much easier!
 You can group your clothes by type, and no longer have to spend ages rummaging through your bag to find that top or swimsuit.
 It keeps your bag organised and tidy and I totally love them.
-I had two Osprey packing cubes and then bought some cheapo ones from eBay, but the zips broke after a month, so I would say it’s worth investing in decent ones for a long trip.
+I had two Osprey packing cubes and then bought some cheap ones from eBay, but the zips broke after a month, so I would say it’s worth investing in decent ones for a long trip.

 Though I definitely like to have moments of being disconnected while travelling, there is no getting around the use and ease of an Internet connection.
 Whether it’s for looking up bars and restaurants and hotels, getting directions or just updating friends and family and social media, it’s great to have the option of wifi.
-This trip we took a Skyroam Solis, which is a portable wifi hotspot and power bank, which can be used in over 130 countries.
+On this trip, we took a Skyroam Solis, which is a portable wifi hotspot and power bank, which can be used in over 130 countries.
 This became invaluable for me on the trip when I needed to catch up on work and submit articles.
 Especially considering how expensive wifi can be in some hotels!

-We considered taking a tripod on the trip to get shots of us together, and for time lapses and shooting at night.
+We considered taking a tripod on the trip to get shots of us together and for time-lapses and shooting at night.
 However tripods are big and take up a lot of space, so we bought a Gorilla pod, which is a mini tripod with bendy arms that can be attached to pretty much anything.
 We used it loads, from creating cinemagraphs of Mexican street food stalls to taking pictures of the night sky in Samoa, and would totally recommend taking one if you like taking pictures.

-Long Sleeve Top For Temples & Churches
+Long Sleeve Tops for Temples & Churches